-Recently, for no particular reason whatsover, I decided to learn Morse Code.
-Within a couple weeks, I could type at a decent speed, but i never liked the virtual feeling of clicking a mouse or tapping a screen, because of the lack of force feedback.
-I started watching videos of people using real transmitters used on ships during the age of morse code, and was transfixed.
+Recently, for no particular reason whatsoever, I decided to learn Morse Code.
+Within a couple of weeks, I could type at a decent speed, but I never liked the virtual feeling of clicking a mouse or tapping a screen, because of the lack of force feedback.
+I started watching videos of people using real transmitters used on ships during the age of Morse code, and was transfixed, especially after visiting the Natural History Museum and seeing a real, vintage Morse code transmitter.

-Morse code is simply a series of short beeps and long beeps, and the transmitter is a paddle that the operator presses down to complete a circuit.
+Morse code is simply a series of short beeps and long beeps, and the transmitter is a paddle that the operator presses down to complete a circuit that sends said beep across a wire for someone else to recieve.

 Diagram credit to viyath.com

-I wanted to focus on this first rather than the app; getting the hardware configured to my liking was crucial to me, as if I didn't care about the feel of the hardware, I might as well have used a mobile app or website to simulate Morse code.
+I wanted to focus on the actual mechanical transmitter first rather than the software; getting the hardware configured to my liking was crucial to me - I only started this project because I didn't like the feel of just tapping on a screen to send morse messages.

 To emulate the vintage feel of the transmitters I was going for, I used this diagram as a baseline: